Acadia Healthcare (NASDAQ:ACHC) PT Raised to $70.00

-Acadia Healthcare (NASDAQ:ACHC) had its target price raised by Raymond James from $65.00 to $70.00 in a research note issued on Monday, Analyst Ratings Network reports.
-The firm currently has a “strong-buy” rating on the stock.
-Raymond James’ target price points to a potential upside of 12.40% from the company’s previous close.
+Acadia Healthcare (NASDAQ:ACHC) had its price objective increased by research analysts at Raymond James from $65.00 to $70.00 in a note issued to investors on Monday, Benzinga reports.
+The brokerage currently has a “strong-buy” rating on the stock.
+Raymond James’ price objective points to a potential upside of 9.41% from the company’s current price.

-Several other equities analysts have also issued reports on the stock.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Acadia Healthcare from $55.00 to $62.00 and gave the company a “hold” rating in a report on Monday, April 19th.
-Credit Suisse Group lifted their price target on Acadia Healthcare from $54.00 to $56.00 and gave the stock a “neutral” rating in a research report on Monday, March 8th.
-Mizuho raised their price objective on shares of Acadia Healthcare from $53.00 to $62.00 and gave the company a “neutral” rating in a research note on Friday, April 30th.
-Finally, Zacks Investment Research downgraded shares of Acadia Healthcare from a “hold” rating to a “sell” rating and set a $65.00 target price on the stock. in a research note on Monday, April 19th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and an average price target of $57.75.
+Several other research analysts have also recently weighed in on ACHC.
+Deutsche Bank Aktiengesellschaft raised their target price on Acadia Healthcare from $55.00 to $62.00 and gave the company a “hold” rating in a research note on Monday, April 19th.
+Citigroup increased their price target on Acadia Healthcare from $65.00 to $73.00 in a research report on Monday, May 3rd.
+Zacks Investment Research downgraded Acadia Healthcare from a “hold” rating to a “sell” rating and set a $65.00 price objective for the company. in a research note on Monday, April 19th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on Acadia Healthcare from $65.00 to $73.00 in a research note on Monday, May 3rd.
+Finally, Mizuho raised their price target on Acadia Healthcare from $53.00 to $62.00 and gave the stock a “neutral” rating in a research note on Friday, April 30th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company.
+The company has a consensus rating of “Hold” and a consensus target price of $60.27.

-In other news, Director Reeve B. Waud sold 109,443 shares of the stock in a transaction on Friday, March 12th.
+In other news, Director Reeve B. Waud sold 109,443 shares of Acadia Healthcare stock in a transaction that occurred on Friday, March 12th.
 The stock was sold at an average price of $59.12, for a total transaction of $6,470,270.16.
-Following the transaction, the director now directly owns 25,765 shares of the company’s stock, valued at approximately $1,523,226.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-1.60% of the stock is currently owned by insiders.
+Following the sale, the director now owns 25,765 shares of the company’s stock, valued at approximately $1,523,226.80.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+1.60% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-William Blair Investment Management LLC purchased a new stake in Acadia Healthcare during the fourth quarter valued at approximately $136,041,000.
-SummerHaven Investment Management LLC purchased a new position in Acadia Healthcare during the fourth quarter valued at $825,000.
-GW&K Investment Management LLC grew its holdings in Acadia Healthcare by 63.5% during the fourth quarter.
-GW&K Investment Management LLC now owns 1,242,285 shares of the company’s stock valued at $62,437,000 after purchasing an additional 482,313 shares during the period.
+Large investors have recently bought and sold shares of the business.
+William Blair Investment Management LLC bought a new stake in Acadia Healthcare in the fourth quarter valued at approximately $136,041,000.
+SummerHaven Investment Management LLC acquired a new stake in shares of Acadia Healthcare in the 4th quarter valued at $825,000.
+GW&K Investment Management LLC lifted its stake in shares of Acadia Healthcare by 63.5% in the 4th quarter.
+GW&K Investment Management LLC now owns 1,242,285 shares of the company’s stock valued at $62,437,000 after acquiring an additional 482,313 shares during the last quarter.
 Frontier Capital Management Co.
-LLC increased its position in Acadia Healthcare by 47.9% in the fourth quarter.
+LLC lifted its stake in shares of Acadia Healthcare by 47.9% in the 4th quarter.
 Frontier Capital Management Co.
-LLC now owns 1,073,155 shares of the company’s stock worth $53,937,000 after buying an additional 347,714 shares in the last quarter.
-Finally, Viking Global Investors LP bought a new position in shares of Acadia Healthcare in the fourth quarter worth about $17,179,000.
+LLC now owns 1,073,155 shares of the company’s stock valued at $53,937,000 after acquiring an additional 347,714 shares during the last quarter.
+Finally, Viking Global Investors LP bought a new position in shares of Acadia Healthcare in the 4th quarter valued at $17,179,000.

 Acadia Healthcare Company Profile